 Life Expectancy: Up to 50 years in captivity—possibly longer in the wild.

 About Cherry Head Red-Footed Tortoises

 Feeding Cherry Head Red-Footed Tortoises

-A variety of fresh, dark, leafy greens such as dandelion greens, endive, mustard greens, and escarole (but monitor the calcium to phosphorous ratios of these greens), vegetables, and fruits should also be fed.
-These tortoises tolerate fruit better than many other species.
+A variety of fresh, dark, leafy greens such as dandelion greens, endive, mustard greens, and escarole (monitor the calcium to phosphorous ratios of these greens), plus vegetables and fruits (these tortoises tolerate fruit better than many other species), should also be fed.
 A calcium and vitamin D3 supplement should be given a few times a week as well.

 Housing Cherry Head Red-Footed Tortoises Outdoors

-A doghouse-type shelter can be used for adult cherry head red-footed tortoises and the enclosure should be heated if night time temperatures drop below 65-70 degrees Fahrenheit (18-21 degrees Celsius).
+A doghouse-type shelter can be used for adult cherry head red-footed tortoises and the enclosure should be heated if nighttime temperatures drop below 65-70 degrees Fahrenheit (18-21 degrees Celsius).
 They can safely live in daytime temperatures that reach up to 95 degrees Fahrenheit (32-35 degrees Celsius).

 The walls of the enclosure should be about a foot high and also go a few inches below the ground to prevent your cherry head red-footed tortoise from digging and escaping.
 Many people add netting or wire to the tops of the enclosures if they are worried about predators such as raccoons or dogs.

 Housing Cherry Head Red-Footed Tortoises Indoors

 If you choose to house your cherry head red-footed tortoise inside, then you'll need a large enclosure—roughly one that is three feet by five feet or larger.
-Cypress bark as a substrate helps retain humidity, although paper will work and is easy to clean.
-Cypress bark is preferred as its very similar to the tortoise's natural habitat.
+Cypress bark as a substrate helps retain humidity, although paper will also work and is easy to clean.
+Cypress bark is preferred as it's very similar to the tortoise's natural habitat.